Wave dynamics on networks: method and application to the sine-Gordon equation: Introduction

-In the present study we will consider the celebrated \acf{sg} equation which is Hamiltonian and integrable PDE \cite{Takhtadzhyan1974, Dashen1974}.
+In the present study we consider the celebrated \acf{sg} equation which is a \textsc{Hamiltonian} and integrable PDE \cite{Takhtadzhyan1974, Dashen1974}.
 However, the integrability of the \acs{sg} equation is not compulsory for our purposes.
-In the developments presented below we will use the Hamiltonian and Lagrangian structures to determine the relevant conservative quantities and construct an appropriate symplectic discretization.
-In the present study, we will consider the discrete dynamics of \acs{sg} on lattices composed into graphs.
-The transition rules between adjacent lattices at junction points follow from the discretization of local conservation laws.
+In the developments presented below we will use the \textsc{Hamiltonian} and \textsc{Lagrangian} structures to determine the relevant conserved quantities and correct interface conditions at the vertices in order to construct an appropriate symplectic discretization.
+In the present study, we consider the discrete dynamics of \acs{sg} on $1-$D lattices assembled into a graph.
+The transition rules between the adjacent lattices at junction points follow from the discretization of the local conservation laws.
 This approach was already used in \cite{Bibikov2009, Caputo2014}.
-What we hope is that the limit as the lattice parameter $\Delta\to 0$ will provide us with the continuous version of the Hamiltonian mechanics on non-manifolds.
+We expect that the limit of the lattice parameter $\Delta\ \to\ 0$ will provide us with the continuous version of the \textsc{Hamiltonian} mechanics on non-manifolds.

+Our main result is a detailed methodology to solve \textsc{Hamiltonian} evolution equations on networks.
+We give this in full detail and explain which sections can be parallelized.
+For the case of the \acs{sg} or another nonlinear \textsc{Hamiltonian} equation, we justify the coupling conditions at the vertices of the network using a homothetic approach and conservation laws.
+Note that this derivation of the coupling conditions will change for another system of equations like the nonlinear shallow water equations.
+Finally we compute the evolution of kinks and breathers in a particular graph.

-The present study is organized as follows.
-In the following Section~\ref{sec:sg} we present some basic facts on the \acs{sg} equation.
-In Section~\ref{sec:discr} the discrete version of the \acs{sg} equation is constructed.
-Then, the formulation of the (discrete) \acs{sg} equation on graphs (non-manifolds) is presented in Section~\ref{sec:graphs}.
-Some preliminary numerical results on graphs are shown in Section~\ref{sec:num}.
-Finally, the main conclusions of this study are summarized in Section~\ref{sec:concl}.
+The article is organized as follows.
+In the following Section~\ref{sec:sg} we present some basic facts on the \acs{sg} equation and justify the interface conditions.
+In Section~\ref{sec:discr}, we introduce our detailed methodology to solve \textsc{Hamiltonian} evolution equations on networks.
+We apply it to the \acs{sg} equation.
+Numerical solutions for kinks and breathers on a given graph are shown in Section~\ref{sec:num} and we discuss these results in Section~\ref{sec:concl}.